I usually steer clear of what we call the “gray areas” in the Christian life. But sometimes, something has got to be said. This is one of those times.

 I have been a part of youth ministry in some way or another for the last 12 years.
 This means I have spent quite a bit of time around teen girls.
-Without a doubt, there have always been girls who dressed provocatively, but something has changed in the last couple years.
-What was once a few bold girls “pushing the limits,” is now how about 80% of the teens (and young adults) dress.
+Without a doubt, there have always been girls who dressed provocatively; but something has changed in the last couple years.
+What was once a few bold girls “pushing the limits,” is now how the majority of teens (and young adults) dress.

 What is Modesty?

 The clearest text that ought to inform our stance on clothing (for ourselves and our daughters) is 1 Timothy 2:9-10.

 …women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, but with what is proper for women who profess godliness—with good works.